-This family of lasers (whose models vary only in their power and output wavelength) utilizes the latest technology in miniaturization electronics and laser science - the same as used in long-distance fiber optic communication networks, CD players and bar code scanners.
+Industrial Fiber Optics' family of diode lasers (whose models vary only in their power and output wavelength) utilizes the latest technology in miniaturization electronics and laser science - the same as used in long-distance fiber optic communication networks, CD players and bar code scanners.
 The technology incorporates semiconductor laser diodes - tiny electronic microchips that operate as lasers.

 Semiconductor diode devices offer an important alternative to widely known and used helium-neon-gas (HeNe) lasers.
 Diode lasers are smaller, more efficient, and offer direct digital and analog modulation capabilities previously unavailable.
-Exceptional versatility makes this semiconductor technology an essential component of modern science and industrial technology curriculums.
+Exceptional versatility makes this semiconductor technology an essential component of modern science, physics and industrial technology curriculums.

-The Industrial Fiber Optics family of lasers offers particular education value in its ability to increase and reinforce learning via fascination.
+The Industrial Fiber Optics family of lasers offers particular educational value in its ability to increase and reinforce learning via fascination.
+They also offer more options for internal application and types of modulation inputs.
 With these lasers, students will readily, enthusiastically learn about physical optics, fiber optics, light propagation, speed of light theory and measurement, laser communications, and much more!